OCWSL Rules & Regulations

 1. TEAM REGISTRATION

-E. REGISTRATION There is a $1600 registration fee for each team.
-All league fees must be paid by the stated deadline prior to the start of the season.
+D. REGISTRATION There is a registration fee for each team.
+Assessments may be charged as deemed necessary by the league.
+All team fees must be paid by the Friday before the first week of the season.
+There will be two official registrations prior to the start of the season.
 Each team must have a minimum number of 12 players to register.
 A maximum of 30 players is allowed.
-Any team banned from the league may not return as a new team and/or transfer with more than 6 players from the originally banned team.
+Any team or player that breaks the league registration rules may be suspended for the whole season and if suspended, may not participate in OCWSL activities in the future as determined by the league officers.
+Any team banned from the league may not return as a new team and/or transfer with more than 6 players from the original banned team.

-F. TEAM ROSTERS and Mass Soccer I.D. cards with numbers are to be turned into the Registrar for validation on or before the registration deadline for that season.
+E. TEAM ROSTERS including Mass Soccer I.D. numbers are to be turned into the Registrar for validation on or before the registration deadline for that season.
+Teams must register any coaches and/or team managers.
+Teams may not register more than 2 coaches and/or managers per season.

 2. PLAYER REGISTRATION/TRANSFERS